-ESIL's Tier 1 Basic eligible capital is reduced by the amount of assets which are encumbered for other than securing policyholder obligations, such as funds held by regulatory bodies.
+ESIL's Tier 1 Basic eligible capital is reduced by the amount of assets which are encumbered for other than securing policyholder obligations.
 The regulatory requirements also provide an adjustment between tiers in respect of assets encumbered where those assets held are in excess of the policyholder obligations.
 See Item 5. a.(ii).